 In January 2014, I sent a letter to the Glendon School of Translation in Toronto expressing my interest in their MCI program.
 They seemed interested in me too, and scheduled the interpreting aptitude tests for me.
 A win!
 I passed the first round of tests, and then the second one.
 Another win!
 But no, I wasn’t ready for the Veuve.
 Just passing the aptitude tests wasn’t enough of an accomplishment for me.
 I was consumed by anxiety while I waited for the results, and when they finally admitted me to the program, guess what?
 Yep.
 Still no Veuve.
-Instead, I was rushing around, panicking, trying to figure out how I’d go to school full-time and work full-time (I did figure it out and will share that in a future post).
+Instead, I was rushing around, panicking, trying to figure out how I’d go to school full-time and work full-time.

 I figured it out (with a tremendous amount of help from many people) and really struggled through the first few months of the program, in ways I didn’t expect.
 The first year is in an online classroom, so I was able to continue working at my full-time job in Indianapolis.
 I couldn’t wait till our holiday break in December so that I could celebrate surviving the first semester.
 But when that break came, instead of relaxing and enjoying my accomplishment, all I could think about was how I had to go back in January.
 A new year, and, you guessed it, still no Veuve.

 This Veuve, this fancy gold-labeled champagne was now mocking me from my kitchen counter.
 There was no accomplishment big enough, nothing I could do that seemed to warrant opening it.
 In January 2015, I put my little nose back to the grindstone and gutted through the rest of the first academic year.